Kawanishi N1K: Origins as a floatplane

-Kawanishi's N1K was originally built as a single pontoon floatplane fighter to support forward offensive operations where no airstrips were available, but by 1943 when the aircraft entered service, Japan was firmly on the defensive, and there was no longer a need for a fighter to fulfill this role.
-The Navy's requirements for this fighter were nearly impossible to achieve for a float plane, and the expected protracted development period led Nakajima to develop an interim float plane fighter based on the Zero, the Nakajima A6M2-N. In the end, the Kyofu only saw limited service, mostly in Southeast Asia.
+Following the completion of the flight trial programme, the IJN ordered the type into quantity production as the Naval Fighter Seaplane Kyofu Model 11, and production aircraft were first delivered to the service in early 1943.
+However, by this point, the wider military circumstances had changed substantially: Japan's performance in the Pacific War had led to the nation being firmly on the defensive, and thus there was no longer a need for a fighter to fulfill the offensive role.
+The IJN's requirements for this fighter were nearly impossible to achieve for a float plane, and the expected protracted development period led the Nakajima Aircraft Company to develop an interim floatplane fighter based on the A6M Zero, the Nakajima A6M2-N. Ultimately, the Kyofu only saw limited service, being mostly based in Southeast Asia.
 A number were flown out of Ambon and the Aru Islands in the Moluccas, while some were stationed at Penang Island, off the Malayan peninsula.
 They were also used in the Battle of Okinawa.
-Towards the end of the war, Kyōfū were also used in the homeland defense role, operating from Lake Biwa by the Sasebo Air Corps and the Ōtsu Air Corps.
+Towards the end of the conflict, the Kyōfū were also used in the homeland defense role, operating from Lake Biwa by the Sasebo Air Corps and the Ōtsu Air Corps.